 Come Out and Play

 Playing with your pet is a wonderful way of strengthening your relationship with your cat and also a great way of increasing your cat’s physical activity.
 Aim for at least two 15-minute-long sessions of interactive play you will see great benefits in your cat’s overall health.
 A useful tip is to time these sessions before mealtime, you can even use small pieces of the food to reward your cat for its engagement during the play sessions or just serve your cat’s meal right after the play session.
 Your cat will soon have a very positive association with this playtime.
 And this mimics the natural habit of running and hunting for they pray before enjoying the meal!

 If you aren’t able to commit to these sessions due to time constraints, you should consider offering interactive toys for your cat while y9ou’re away—preferably ones that don’t revolve around rewarding your pet with food.

 Dietary and habit changes will greatly benefit your cat’s health.
 Every cat can enjoy the health benefits of being in an ideal body condition but when it comes to cat’s weight loss it is necessary to take things slowly.
 Analyzing the current state, habits, and diet is the first step.
 Small and gradual change is the best way to achieve long-lasting results.
 Weekly evaluations help do the necessary adjustments for a healthy way to help your cat lose weight.

-- You may also want to read: Is My Cat Too Underweight?
+- You Might Also Be Interested In: Is My Cat Too Underweight?
 Here’s How to Tell if Your Cat is Too Skinny